codelord-evans/codelord-evans/README.md

 c. `Data Annotation 🧠`

-For enquiries or collaboration requests you can reach shoot me an email @ `evans@muuo.codes`.
+For enquiries or collaboration requests you can shoot me an email @ `evans@muuo.codes`.
 Let's code something amazing! 🚀👨‍💻 visit www.muuo.codes for more info about me.
 Cheers!